 Forty percent of the International Monetary Fund’s (IMF) capital comes from the United States, so if the IMF has to commit too much cash to bailout initiatives, U.S. taxpayers will eventually have to foot the bill.
 In addition, the U.S. debt is growing steadily larger—meaning that the events in Greece and the rest of Europe are a potential warning sign for U.S. policymakers.

 Today, yields on European debt have plunged to very low levels.
 The high yields of 2010-2012 attracted buyers to markets such as Spain and Italy, driving prices up and bringing yields down.
 While this indicates greater investor comfort with taking the risk of investing in the region's bond markets, the crisis lives on in the form of very slow economic growth and a growing risk that Europe will sink into deflation (i.e., negative inflation).
 The European Central Bank has responded by slashing interest rates, and it appears on track to initiate a quantitative easing program similar to that used by the U.S. Federal Reserve in the United States.

-While the possibility of a default or an exit of one of the eurozone countries is much lower now than it was early in 2011, the fundamental problem in the region (high government debt) remains in place.
+While the possibility of a default of one of the eurozone countries is lower now than it was early in 2011, the fundamental problem in the region (high government debt) remains in place.
 As a result, the chance of a further economic shock to the region—and the world economy as a whole—is still a possibility and will likely remain so for several years.